 Extra Deets // Casa D’Elysea

-Tracy and Polly had no idea I’d be writing a post, or even knew about the blog.
-I never tell people about Travel Mermaid on my travels, because for me it feels a bit pompous, and I want people to be themselves.
+Tracy and Polly had no idea I’d be writing a post.
+I’m pretty low-key, so I never tell people about the blog on my travels.

-As the villa had only opened two months before our visit, they’re still learning things as they go and making improvements.
-Perhaps in a few months, when they start filling out, they may want a manager who can be there full-time, or it might get a bit too much.
+As the villa only opened two months before our visit, they’re still learning things as they go and making improvements.
+Perhaps in a few months, when they start filling out, they (or the guests) may want a manager who can be there full-time, to make the operation smoother.
 But, Rome wasn’t built in a day, as I learnt with The Glass House.

 Fortunately for fellow Saigoners, this is one of the sweetest flights you can experience from Ho Chi Minh City.
 The island is only an hour’s flight away, so you’re taking off and landing for longer than you’re in autopilot.
 There’s barely time for a drink.